joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 ## Fibonacci Again

-If we calculated Big O for our fibonacci recursive function, we'd end up logarithmic complexity in terms of time O(2^N).
+If we calculated Big O for our fibonacci recursive function, we'd end up logarithmic complexity in terms of time O(2^N), which is `exponential`.

-Note, for our introductory course, just determining a general category for our function: `constant`, `linear`, `quadratic`, `logarithmic`, and `factorial` is a good place to start, especially so that you can describe your thoughts and solutions properly.
+Note, for our introductory course, just determining a general category for our function: `constant`, `linear`,`exponential`, `quadratic`, `logarithmic`, and `factorial` is a good place to start, especially so that you can describe your thoughts and solutions properly.
 As you build your skill set, work on refining the value.

 ### Bonus